The Quest for AI That Remembers Conversations

 - Solutions:

-- Distributed Databases: Utilizing distributed vector databases or graph databases.
+- Distributed Databases: Using distributed vector databases or graph databases.

 - Efficient Indexing: Employing advanced indexing techniques for fast retrieval.